-- You release the button on the mobile app. - The maximum proximity of 20 feet (6 meters) between your phone and Model S is exceeded (if moving Model S to a destination away from you, you may need to follow the car to maintain this distance). - The driving path is blocked. - Model S has moved the maximum distance of 65 feet since the start of the Smart Summon session.
+- You release the button on the mobile app. - The maximum proximity of 213 feet (65 meters) between your phone and Model S is exceeded (if moving Model S to a destination away from you, you may need to follow the car to maintain this distance). - · The driving path is blocked. - Model S has moved the maximum distance of 475 feet (145 meters) since the start of the Smart Summon session, or has moved 492 feet (150 meters) away from the location from which the vehicle was last driven manually.

-NOTE: If Smart Summon moves Model S forward three meters and then backwards two meters, this is considered five meters of travel.
+NOTE: If Smart Summon moves Model S forward three feet and then backwards two feet, this is considered five feet of travel.